jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

     - all name/value pairs are visible in the URL (can't send sensitive info)
     - space and special characters can't be used (need to be URL encoded)

+#### **Round-trip Time**
+- (RTT)
-- **Round-trip Time (RTT)** : a latency calculation often used in networking - the length of time for a signal to be sent, added to the length of time for an acknowledgement or response to be received [2]
+- a latency calculation often used in networking - the length of time for a signal to be sent, added to the length of time for an acknowledgement or response to be received [2]

+#### **Router**
-- **Router** : a network device;  responsible for a network 'segment' (i.e., a range of IP addresses for which the router keeps a record and can forward packets to);  routers also keep a routing table - record of other routers on the network and their network addresses [5]
+- a network device;  responsible for a network 'segment' (i.e., a range of IP addresses for which the router keeps a record and can forward packets to);  routers also keep a routing table - record of other routers on the network and their network addresses [5]

 #### **Same-origin policy**
 - a policy that permits unrestricted interaction between resources originating from the same origin, but restricts certain interactions between resources originating from different origins [23] (see also Origin)